michaelahoffman/michaelahoffman/README.md

 - 👋 Hi, I’m @michaelahoffman
 - 🙂 Pronouns: she/her
 - 👀 I’m interested in UX/UI and Frontend Development
-- 🌱 I’m currently learning Angular, & Ruby
+- 🌱 I’m currently learning Angular & Ruby
 - 💞️ I’m looking to collaborate on ... an open source project helping with the UX!

 ### Tech ###